merrilymeredith/devbox-ansible/README.md

 ## TODO

-- Switch this to get / make a git mirror for the following:
-- Adjust to work with ansible-pull via a cloud-config userdata like this:
+- Adjust to work with ansible-pull via cloud-config userdata like this:

 ```yaml
 #cloud-config